ann82/dv_assistant/relay-server/README.md

 - Some moderate vulnerabilities remain in dev dependencies (esbuild, vite, vitest) due to upstream issues in the testing toolchain.
 These do **not** affect production code or runtime security.
 - Attempted to update all dev dependencies to the latest compatible versions.
 See CHANGELOG for details.

+## Recent Fixes

+- Removed duplicate declaration of `callTavilyAPI` and fixed import to use `lib/apis.js`.

 ## Contributing

 1. Fork the repository